czzarr/czzarr.github.com/source/_posts/2012-07-06-jenkins-in-production.markdown

 As all teams working on a web application, we had to setup a [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) server.
+This is a fairly well-known engineering practice, where you want your code to be built and tested regularly on the server so that you spot problems as soon as they arrive and not when you push three months' worth of work to production.
+Also, it makes deployment a much less stressful experience, because you know it will work.
+You avoid getting in the situation of a friend of mine who could not have coffee with me because he was deploying and didn't want to mess it up!

-This is a fairly well-known engineering practice, but we wanted to take it one step further, and use continuous deployment.
+We also wanted to take it one
+step further, and use continuous deployment.
 As the name implies, this means that any new code pushed to the server will automatically be built, tested and then go live and be used by our users right away.
 It